 Cataract / Corneal Diseases & Surgery / Laser Vision Correction

 Dr Georgia Cleary is a fellowship trained cornea specialist with a research interest in cataract surgery and intraocular lenses.
 She has completed two subspecialty fellowships in cornea and external eye diseases, at the internationally renowned Moorfields Eye Hospital, London and then the Royal Victorian Eye and Ear Hospital, Melbourne.
 During these fellowships she has trained in corneal surgery including corneal transplantation, anterior segment surgery and complex cataract surgery.

-He research background lies in cataract surgery and intraocular lens design.
-She received a PhD from the University of Western Australia, in collaboration with Kings College London and St. Thomas’ Hospital, London where her research was undertaken.
-Her work from this thesis was awarded numerous prizes at conferences in the UK, Europe and the USA.
+Her research background lies in cataract surgery and intraocular lens design.
+She received a Ph.D. from the University of Western Australia, in collaboration with Kings College London and St. Thomas’ Hospital, London where her research was undertaken.
+Her work from this thesis was awarded numerous prizes at conferences in the UK, Europe, and the USA.

-She completed her undergraduate medical degree at the University of Western Australian, passing with honours.
+She completed her undergraduate medical degree at the University of Western Australia, passing with honours.

 Georgia lives locally and has two young boys.